Arts Building (McGill University): History

-In 1855, the new principal of McGill College, Sir William Dawson arrived to a disorderly campus.
-Dawson, who lived in the building's east wing, decided to fix up the campus, and hired J.W.
-Hopkins to add the portico with Doric columns that the Royal Institution had previously intended to build in front of the central block, though made out of wood.
-Dawson convinced Sir William Molson to donate to construct the McGill College Building's west wing, which would be called Molson Hall.
-The west wing was built in 1861 by William Spier, and held the convocation hall, classrooms, chemistry labs, a museum and a library.
+In 1855, the new principal of McGill College, Sir William Dawson, arrived to a disorderly campus.
+Dawson, who lived in the building's east wing, decided to fix up the campus.
+He hired J.W.
+Hopkins to add the portico with Doric columns that the Royal Institution had previously intended to build in front of the central block, although made out of wood rather than stone.
+Dawson convinced Sir William Molson to donate funds for the construction of the McGill College Building's west wing, which would be called Molson Hall.
+The west wing was built in 1861 by William Spier, and it held the convocation hall, classrooms, chemistry labs, a museum and a library.

 In 1888, Alexander Francis Dunlop made major alterations to the building's east wing for the Science Department.
 At some point within the next few decades, as McGill continued to grow, the McGill College Building was renamed the Arts Building.
-In 1921, Ramsay Traquair, the director of the McGill School of Architecture at the time, designed the McGill flag and presented it to the university.
+In 1921, Ramsay Traquair, director of the McGill School of Architecture at that time, designed the McGill flag and presented it to the university.
 As of 2020, it continues to fly above the Arts Building.

 In 1925, Harold Lea Fetherstonhaugh and J. Cecil McDougall were hired to renovate the Arts Building.
 They transformed the central block's first floor into a large lobby with columns made of black marble, and a floor made of pink Tennessee marble.
-The construction was done by Anglin-Norcross Ltd. of Montréal.
-They also introduced the colored globe lamp that hangs today in the entrance lobby surrounded by the zodiac signs.
+The construction was done by Anglin-Norcross Ltd. of Montreal.
+They also introduced the coloured globe lamp that hangs today in the entrance lobby surrounded by the zodiac signs.
 Behind the central block, Moyse Hall was added, containing a large lecture theatre with bas-reliefs and ten electric chandeliers made of bronze.
 The wooden portico that Hopkins added was taken down and rebuilt out of yellow stone, while an additional storey was added to Molson Hall.
 The exterior of the Arts Building has remained more or less the same since then.

 The Arts Building's east wing, once simply known as "the wing", was named Dawson Hall in 1947, after its occupant Sir John William Dawson.
-Today it serves as one of the university's administration facilities.
+Today, it serves as one of the university's administration facilities.

-In 2019, the building was renamed the McCall MacBain Arts Building after the university received a private donation of C$200 million, the largest single gift to a university in Canadian history, from John and Marcy McCall MacBain of the McCall MacBain Foundation.
+In 2019, the building was renamed the McCall MacBain Arts Building after the university received a private donation of C$200 million, the then-largest single gift to a university in Canada, from John and Marcy McCall MacBain through their McCall MacBain Foundation.